 Scheduling Services: What to Expect

 2.)
-A counselor will speak with you over the phone or in-person for 5-15 minutes and will collect preliminary information about you and your current concerns.
+A counselor will speak with you over the phone or in person for five to 15 minutes and will collect preliminary information about you and your current concerns.
 Information you provide during this brief discussion will:

 Your first meeting is not a counseling session.
 Its purpose is for your counselor to gather information about you so that they may determine your treatment plan.
 Your counselor decides upon the level of care that best fits your needs.
-If s/he determines that the Student Counseling Center is an appropriate setting for your treatment, you will begin to work on the issues that brought you to counseling at your next session.
+If they determine that the SCC is an appropriate setting for your treatment, you will begin to work on the issues that brought you to counseling at your next session.
 Your primary counselor is usually the counselor that meets with you during your "in-person triage."

-If your counselor determines that your needs exceed the Student Counseling Center's scope of services, s/he will refer you to an outside provider.
+If your counselor determines that your needs exceed the SCC's scope of services, they will refer you to an outside provider.
 You will be expected to make and keep an appointment with an outside provider within a reasonable period of time, and your counselor will assist you with the process.

 Limitations to Services

-The Student Counseling Center (SCC) provides brief, short-term counseling based on a Brief Intervention Model.
-Counselors will meet with students to provide stabilization and support, while continuing to assess individualized needs and set therapeutic goals.
+The SCC provides brief, short-term counseling based on a Brief Intervention Model.
+Counselors will meet with students to provide stabilization and support while continuing to assess individualized needs and set therapeutic goals.
 The number and frequency of sessions will be determined on a case-by-case basis.

 The SCC experiences fluctuations in student demands for mental health services throughout the academic year.
 Counselors’ availability and session frequency vary depending on demand for services and individual needs.
 The frequency of your treatment may be affected by demand for services and clinician availability.
-If you cancel an appointment with your counselor, it may take 3 to 4 weeks to get another appointment.
+If you cancel an appointment with your counselor, it may take three to four weeks to get another appointment.

-In addition, the SCC does not provide evaluations for outside entities (i.e., child custody or employment).
+In addition, the SCC does not provide evaluations for outside entities (e.g., child custody or employment).